bcnmy/docs/versioned_docs/version-3.0/tutorials/React_vite/counter.md

   sends the new value of the count variable to the listener.
 - `return count`: This line returns the new value of `count`.

-Now that we have our basic contract let's deploy this to the Polygon Mumbai Test Network.
+Now that we have our basic contract let's deploy this to the Polygon Amoy Test Network.
 You can follow the official
 [Remix Documentation](https://remix-ide.readthedocs.io/en/latest/run.html) for
 Deployment to get this deployed and verified.